uditalias/injex/website/docs/plugins.md

 ## Container Hooks

-The runtime container is the core of the Injex framework that creates and manage the application modules.
-In order to extend the functionality with plugins, the runtime container exposese hooks.
-The following exposed hooks can be accessed in this way:
+The runtime container is the core of the Injex framework that creates and manages the application modules.
+To extend its functionality with plugins, the runtime container exposes hooks.
+You can bind those hooks in this way:

 ```ts
 container.hooks.hookName.tap((...args) => {